Saturday, March 12, 2011

 Jean Arthur Is More Than A Secretary

 When I leave (the animals) Max and Lucy alone in the house I put the television on Turner Classic Movies for their company.
 When I return, if I see something worth viewing, I live rewind and enjoy it myself.
-And walking in to see the luminous Jean Arthur, a actor noted for playing tough, independent, and vulnerable middle-class working girls, is always good reason to live rewind.
+And walking in to see the luminous Jean Arthur, an actor noted for playing tough, independent, and vulnerable middle-class working girls, is always a good reason to live rewind.

 Jean Arthur's most infamous asset (notwithstanding her skill as a comedienne) was her voice - a mash-up that blends the husky tones of Beatrice Arthur with the high-pitched squeaks of Butterfly McQueen (I don't know nothin' 'bout birthin' babies!.).
 More Than A Secretary, the rewound film, takes place in the publishing offices of a health food magazine - a business setting not often seen in black and white comedies.
 So I spread my almond butter and conserves on rice cakes, poured a cup of sinfully delicious rice milk and lost myself in the antics of 1936.